Exhibition Blocks

 The Objects Block will automatically appear on two types of pages: Section and Object List.

 All exhibition objects associated with the Exhibition Blueprint will appear in the Object List.
 To update the display order, go to the Object Manager, click the grid icon at upper right, and drag and drop into the preferred order.
-Remember to save.

 When you organize objects into their respective sections in the Object Manager, those objects will automatically appear on section pages.

-You can determine the format of the images and the number of columns in which they appear.
+For an Objects Block, you can determine the format of the images and the number of columns in which they appear.
 You can also enable an overlay of information on hover.

 Blocks allow you to customize the look and feel of your exhibition and the display of your objects and content.